Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: Introduction

-To address the challenge of data silos in mobility modeling, recent studies have proposed different training strategies to leverage multiple datasets, and Figure~\ref{fig:different method} compares different approaches.
+To address these data barriers, recent studies have proposed different training strategies to leverage multiple datasets, and Figure~\ref{fig:different method} compares different approaches.
 The most common strategy is to train models separately, as shown in Figure~\ref{fig:different method}(a).
 Recent efforts such as UniTraj~\cite{zhu2024unitraj}, TrajBert~\cite{si2023trajbert}, and TrajFM~\cite{lin2024trajfm} have explored joint training for unified representation and cross-city generalization (Figure~\ref{fig:different method}(b)), but these models remain tightly coupled with proprietary or limited-quality datasets.
 TrajFM and TrajBert are typically pre-trained on restricted or private data.
 While UniTraj uses public data, it suffers from low semantic richness and high sparsity.
 Federated learning~\cite{feng2020pmf,10598171LightTR} offers a potential solution for distributed mobility model training (Figure~\ref{fig:different method}(c)), but its reliance on frequent synchronization and communication poses challenges for scalability and practical deployment.
 Consequently, these approaches fall short of meeting the diverse, dynamic, and multi-source demands of real-world mobility modeling, and cannot support an open ecosystem of shared models as seen in NLP and CV domains.

-To truly usher in a new era of shareable and sustainable human mobility foundation models, we argue for a new collaborative paradigm.
+To truly usher in an era of shareable and sustainable human mobility science, we argue for a new collaborative paradigm.
 This paradigm enables multiple data holders to jointly evolve and continually build a foundation model without sharing raw data, while preserving both privacy and generalization capability.
-However, this vision poses several critical challenges: (1) Privacy constraints.
-The sensitive nature of mobility trajectory data prohibits direct data sharing.
-Designing a training framework that supports collaboration without exposing raw data is a fundamental yet unresolved challenge.
-(2) Catastrophic forgetting.
-Without access to past training data, the model can easily forget previously learned knowledge when updated with new mobility data, hindering long-term model evolution.
-(3) Data heterogeneity.
-Mobility data exhibits substantial variation across regions, populations, and data sources.
-A practical model must generalize well and dynamically adapt to such heterogeneity.
+However, this vision poses several critical challenges: Privacy preservation: How to achieve cross-institutional collaboration without any raw data exchange.
+(2) Cumulative knowledge retention: How to prevent ``catastrophic forgetting'' so that the model can accumulate knowledge from diverse urban systems over time.
+(3) Scientific heterogeneity: How to design an architecture that captures the unique characteristics of different urban structures (e.g., the grid layouts of New York vs. the radial patterns of Paris).